Roiqk7/dotfiles/README.md

 | `<leader>lt` | Normal | See load times of plugins |

 ## Recommended read
 Here are some resources you can use to master this configuration.
-Note that all the plugins mentioned are already installed and setup.
+Note that all the plugins mentioned are already installed and configured.

 | Name | Description |
 |---|---|